 Clearing the system cache of the device providing Hotspot will help delete all the cache data of Wi-Fi, resolving the Hotspot – Wi-Fi issue.

-Reboot in the recovery mode of your device and from there Clear the Cache.
+Reboot in the recovery mode of your device and from there Wipe Cache.
 The steps to reboot in recovery mode is different for different devices.
-So, have a Google search for steps to enter in recovery mode for your device.
+So, have a Google search for steps to enter in recovery mode for your own device.

 In general, the steps to boot in recovery mode is as follows:

 - Switch OFF the device